Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 `Active`/`Disabled` depending on whether or not the filter list subscription is active.

+*Exception:*

-Exception: Acceptable Ads filter list can only be deleted and added, this filter list can not be disabled (the filter list toggle is inactive as a result).
+The Acceptable Ads and privacy-friendly Acceptable Ads filter lists can only be deleted and added, both filter lists can not be disabled (the toggle disappears as a result).

 #### Filter list subscriptions
 ##### Overview